jrfnl/clearPHP/rules/no-unresolved-instanceof.md

 var_dump($b instanceof C); // false

 ```

 In the example here, `C` doesn't exist.
-The operator doesn't tell the difference between `"C doesn't exist"` and `"$b is not of class C"`.
+The operator can't tell the difference between "_C doesn't exist_" and "_$b is not of class C_".
 No error is reported.

-As `instanceof` is often used in condition, this will lead to dead code (or to constantly used code).
+As `instanceof` is often used in conditions, this will lead to dead code (or to constantly used code).
 This is not desirable.

 It is recommended to make sure that the class used in the left part of the `instanceof` operator is always valid.

 ## Rule Details